pjohnkeane/pjohnkeane.github.io/john_keane_cv.md

 -   Instrumental in shifting company culture from waterfall-style to agile delivery, personally introducing tools such as story maps & vision boards to clearly communicate priorities & business goals

--   Proposed & implemented an objective, automated prioritisation framework, usin criteria agreed with key stakeholders, to eliminate recency bias & refocus on business value & delivery cost
+-   Proposed & implemented an objective, automated prioritisation framework, using criteria agreed with key stakeholders, to eliminate recency bias & refocus on business value & delivery cost

 -   Championed integration of data-driven research & performance testing into sprint, with multiple positive results, e.g. performance testing uncovered a technical limitation of a new technology that would otherwise have gone unnoticed into production, allowing successful implementation of an alternative approach